Marta and Renata, Legal team

 Insert your phone number, and/or your postal address, and/or a link to your online contact form, and/or your email address (if it’s different from the address that you’re sending the newsletter from).

-Jericho Writers include their email address for queries, plus their UK and US phone lines for people who want to reach out.
+Check out the email sign-off example we created below, where an email from a writing website includes their email address for queries, their UK and US phone lines for people who want to reach out, plus, a contact form.

 Your sign-off is also your last chance to get your subscribers to convert before they leave the email newsletter.